michaelgadda/trading_sys/GUI EXECUTABLE/README.txt

 This is a version of a basic GUI I use daily for my trading!
 However I typically use a version I have in excel for ease of data transfer.

-I created this mainly so that I can display a few different processes I use in the morning in a more maneagable and understandable way!
+I created this mainly so that I can display a few different processes I use in the morning in a more manageable and understandable way!

 If you would like to use this first download the GUI EXECUTABLE folder.